jgoalby/jgoalby.github.io/_articles/setupcloudenv.md

 ### working copy app

-need to have a personal access token settings -> developer settings use the personal access token in place of password
+need to have a personal access token
+- settings -> developer settings
+use the personal access token in place of password

 ## GitHub.dev editor

-This is an optional setp.
+This is an optional step.
 This is a free alternative to codespaces.

 ## GitHub Codespaces

-This is an optional setp.
+This is an optional step.
 An instant development environment.

 More information on GitHub Codespaces can be found here:
 - <https://github.com/codespaces>